Economic Freedom Fighters: Within Africa

 The EFF presents itself as a Pan-Africanist party and supports the proposal for a United States of Africa.
-In respect to this, the EFF and Malema have repeatedly praised former Libyan leader Muammar Gaddafi, promising to implement many of the policies in South Africa that Gaddafi implemented in Libya.
+It has praised former Libyan leader Muammar Gaddafi, promising to implement many of the policies in South Africa that Gaddafi implemented in Libya.
 The party is against presence of the American military bases in Africa, most notably in Botswana.

 The party supports Western Sahara independence from Morocco.

-The EFF has been strongly critical of the government of Eswatini, one of the last absolute monarchies in the world, advocating for democratic reforms in the country and the removal of borders between it and South Africa.
-The party has supported a number of efforts to support change in Eswatini ranging from trying to shutdown the Eswatini-South Africa border with protest action to criticizing the electoral process in the country.
+The EFF has strongly criticised the government of Eswatini, one of the last absolute monarchies in the world, advocating for democratic reforms in the country and the removal of borders between it and South Africa.
+The party has supported several efforts at change in Eswatini, ranging from trying to shut down the Eswatini-South Africa border with protest action to criticizing the electoral process in the country.

-The EFF is critical of France's presence in Africa; in 2022 the party picketed outside of and ultimately barricaded the country's embassy in Pretoria.
-The French ambassador to South Africa criticised the EFF for scapegoating France as the supposed source of all Africa's problems.
-Following the death of Queen Elizabeth the EFF announced that they would not mourn her passing instead stating that "she never once acknowledged the atrocities her family inflicted on native people that Britain invaded across the world."
+The EFF is critical of France's presence in Africa; in 2022 it picketed and ultimately barricaded the country's embassy in Pretoria.
+The French ambassador to South Africa criticised the EFF for scapegoating France as the source of all Africa's problems.
+Following the death of Queen Elizabeth the EFF announced that it would not mourn her death, instead saying, "she never once acknowledged the atrocities her family inflicted on native people that Britain invaded across the world."

 Outside Africa

-The EFF is against Zionism, and is strongly critical of Israel and its conflict with the Palestinians, referring to the country as "evil" and advocating for its destruction.
-During the Gaza war the leader of the EFF Julius Malema stated the party's support for Hamas and that should the party win the 2024 election they would send arms to assist the organisation.
+The EFF opposes Zionism, and is strongly critical of Israel and its conflict with the Palestinians, calling the country "evil" and advocating its destruction.
+During the Gaza war, Malema said the party supported Hamas and that should the party win the 2024 election it would send arms to assist the organisation.

-The EFF officially supports Russia's 2022 invasion of Ukraine, commending what they refer to as Russia's "anti-imperialist programme" against NATO.
-During the Lady R incident the party stated their support for any prospect of South African exports of military equipment to Russia that might assist in its invasion of Ukraine.
+The EFF officially supports Russia's 2022 invasion of Ukraine, commending what it has called Russia's "anti-imperialist programme" against NATO.
+During the Lady R incident, the party stated its support for any prospect of South African exports of military equipment to Russia that might assist in its invasion of Ukraine.

-The party supports closer bilateral relations between South Africa and China whilst considering Taiwan to be an "integral part" of the People's Republic of China; it has referred to the Chinese Communist Party as the "torch-bearer for all Marxist–Leninist formations in the world".
+The party supports closer bilateral relations between South Africa and China and considers Taiwan an "integral part" of the People's Republic of China; it has called the Chinese Communist Party the "torch-bearer for all Marxist–Leninist formations in the world".